 Growth in Demand for Powertrain Electrification

-The rising demand for electric powertrains, which include a battery, hybrid, and plug-in hybrid electric vehicles, is due to an increasing trend of sustainability in the energy and transportation sectors.
+The rising demand for electric powertrains, which include battery, hybrid, and plug-in hybrid electric vehicles, is due to an increasing trend of sustainability in the energy and transportation sectors.
 Rising government measures to control carbon dioxide and other pollutants such as nitrogen oxide, unburned hydrocarbons, and other particulates are also driving the adoption of Evs.
 The electric vehicle fluids meet the ongoing efforts to minimize the greenhouse gas trend of reduced CO2 emissions and improve fuel economy.
-Electric powertrain being environment-friendly, governments across the countries are implementing several laws and offering incentives to promote the sale of the electric powertrain.
+Electric powertrains are environment-friendly, governments across the countries are implementing several laws and offering incentives to promote the sale of the electric powertrain.
 For instance, in 2020, the governor of California issued an executive order demanding that by 2035 all-new cars and passenger light trucks should be zero-emission vehicles.

 Increasing government initiatives to promote the sales of EV